just1689/just-safe/roadmap.md

 - [x] Multi-username per site support
 - [ ] Protect all controllers with *wallet password*
 - [ ] Randomize padding string and store padding string
-- [ ] Look into the security model and call for evaluation
 - [x] Dockerfile
 - [x] Push to registry
 - [x] Docker test in GCP